Calorique

 How We Calculate Calories Burned During Deadlifts

-For deadlifts with a MET value of 6, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do deadlifts for 30 minutes (0.5 hours), you would burn approximately 218 calories.
+For deadlift technique / warm-up sets with a MET value of 3.5, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do deadlifts for 30 minutes (0.5 hours), you would burn approximately 133 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 6 for deadlifts represents an average across typical conditions and effort levels.
+The selected MET value of 3.5 for deadlift technique / warm-up sets represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Deadlifts vs. Other Activities